mlv1999shac/kludge-sniffer/README.md

 Imppleemting packet snffer that intercepts a victim traffic through arpspoofing and sniffing important detials like cookie, username and password and are returned /sent to mail to hacker.
 Written using scapy python.
 Impleemntation of packet sniffer using pcap library in C language.
 This has basic fucntions but a high overview of using the pcap library for capturing the packets.

+This project is done as a part of KLUDGE IIT HYDERABAD - 2018 Done By SAI MAHIDHAR
+KLUDGE CORE
+BTECH - ENGINEERING SCIENCES